-Yesterday I discovered that there is a flying freehold issue on a house I put an offer in last month in what should have been a quick, chain free conveyancing.
-Bulwell is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what should have been a quick, chain free conveyancing.
+Bulwell is where the house is located.
+Can you shed any light on this issue?

-Flying freeholds in Bulwell are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Bulwell you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Bulwell may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Bulwell are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Bulwell you must be sure that your lawyer goes through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Bulwell may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Do I need to be concerned by 3rd parties that I am dealing with are recommending an internet conveyancing firm rather than a local Bulwell conveyancing practice?